Library

 Author: Torang Sitorus, 2013.
 96pg.
 (Indonesian)

-Publisher: Museum Tekstil Jakarta
+Publisher: Musium Tekstil Jakarta

 The "Ulos Pangait ni Holong" exhibition was successfully held in December 2013 at the Jakarta Textile Museum, prominently featuring Ulos, the Batak shoulder cloth, from the esteemed collection of Torang Sitorus, a dedicated fashion designer and weaving artisan committed to preserving his cultural heritage.
 This informative catalog unequivocally presents various types of Ulos, complete with their names and concise descriptions, serving as an essential guide to the rich world of Batak Ulos textiles.